Ahead of My Time

-Ahead of My Time is the fourth independent album (seventh overall) by rapper Lil' Flip, released on July 6, 2010.
+Ahead of My Time is the fourth independent album and seventh overall studio album by rapper Lil' Flip, released on July 6, 2010.

 Promotion

 The first single from the album is "Heartbreaker", which features Eeden & Sean Thomas.

 Videos

 A video was released for "50 in My Pinkyrang" on July 17, 2010.

 Another video was released for "Heartbreaker" on August 6, 2010.

 Background

 Ahead of My Time was originally set to be released as early as 2007, but was pushed back many times, and was finally released on July 6, 2010.

 Lil' Flip released two "album-before-the-album's" in 2009 to help promote the release of Ahead of My Time.

 The two albums were: Respect Me and Underground Legend 2.

 Sales

 Despite the extra promotion the album sold only 205 copies the first week it was available.